Hastings organization marks 8 millionth meal assembled for world's needy

 Price of the foodstuffs varies, Krebsbach said, but currently each package of six meals costs about $1.50 — more than in the past.
 Much of the needed funding comes from local churches and other organizations, as well as from individual donors, especially on Give Hastings Day.

-Pandemic-related supply and transportation issues also have continued to cause some headaches,, in some cases disrupting scheduled meal assembly events while organizers wait for enough food to arrive.
+Pandemic-related supply and transportation issues also have continued to cause some headaches, in some cases disrupting scheduled meal assembly events while organizers wait for ingredients to arrive.

 “I think we were dead in the water for about six weeks last year,” Krebsbach said.

-On April 22, HHAH will produce a daylong packing event with a goal of 150,000 meals, with all costs being covered by Thrivent.
+On April 22, HHAH will produce a daylong packing event with a goal of 150,000 meals, with all costs being covered by Thrivent, a faith-based financial services organization that supports many kinds of charitable work.
 An open call for volunteers will be going out in coming weeks.

 “At the end of the day, there’s a whole stack of boxes you’ve filled, so you know it,” he said.
 “And you feel it.”